jqdq/jqdq/README.md

 ### Hi there 👋
+One day, something will be here.
+This is not the day.

 <!--
 **PogromcaPapai/PogromcaPapai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.